-The Seville Drive residential estate, developed by Landcorp, sets a new standard in sustainable housing.
+The Seville Grove residential estate, developed by LandCorp, sets a new standard in sustainable housing.
 The estate features tree-lined avenues, rehabilitated wetland and bushland areas, and the latest in solar and water-efficient home design.
-Seville Drive is the first housing estate in WA to have mandatory rainwater tanks installed as a condition of planning approval.
+Seville Grove is the first housing estate in WA to have mandatory rainwater tanks installed as a condition of planning approval.

 This was one of the first towns established as part of the Swan River colony.

 The western portion of Kelmscott, bounded by Albany Highway, the rail line north to Westfield Road, Davis Road and Railway Avenue, has been earmarked for redevelopment as part of our Armadale project area.
 The rail station has been upgraded, and landscaping works and new street lighting installed on Albany highway.
 Our revitalisation of this area aims to celebrate Kelmscott’s rich history, and improve transport links for pedestrians and traffic.